Skip to Content

 The Dingle Peninsula is another place that’s home to some of the best things to do on the Wild Atlantic Way, which is why it’s one of the most popular tourist destinations along the west coast.

-The town of Dingle (from which the peninsula gets its name) is a colourful seaside village with incredible pubs, great food and is just a short drive away from most of the best spots on the peninsula.
+The town of Dingle (from which the peninsula gets its name) is a colourful seaside town with incredible pubs, great food and is just a short drive away from most of the best spots on the peninsula.

 Some of these attractions include the Slea Head Drive which takes in Dún Chaoin Pier with its incredible views of the Blaskets, the village of Ballyferriter, Mount Brandon and Gallarus Oratory.